A DMD 5620 Terminal Emulator

 DMD 5620.
 My 5620 has ROM version 8;7;5

 I started by writing a WE32100 core and I/O emulation library.
-From there, I built two front ends that use the same common code, one for Macintosh and one for Linux.
-A Windows version is planned.
+From there, I built a front end for macOS and Linux that uses the back end core library.
+A Windows version is planned (hopefully, some day).

 The main goal for the project was compatibility with the AT&T 3B2/400